WordPress/gutenberg/docs/how-to-guides/data-basics/1-setup.md

 }
 ```

-It is succinct and readable, but the payoff is you need a build tool like webpack to use it.
+It is concise and readable, but the payoff is you need a build tool like webpack to use it.
 If that's what you prefer, the [Getting Started with JavaScript](/how-to-guides/javascript/) tutorial will guide you through setting up the build tool.

-There's also an another way.
+There's also another way.
 If you'd like to start building your app right away, every JSX snippet is followed by a compiled version that works as-is:

 ```js
 function MyFirstApp() {